MaurerKrisztian/my-portfolio-astro/src/content/works/metrix/ reservation-system.md

 description: |
   A reservation microservice that manages reservations and creates a video conference at the reserved time between the seller and customer.
 tags:
-  - HTML Canvas
+  - Node.js
-  - UI
+  - Angular
-  - Animation
+  - Typescript
 ---
 A reservation microservice that manages reservations and creates a video conference at the reserved time between the seller and customer.